-Among the many lessons learned from this pandemic, one that cannot be overlooked is the importance of planning for the unexpected.
-Doing so can be key to staying in business.
+Among the many lessons learned from the pandemic, one that cannot be overlooked is the importance of planning for the unexpected.
+Doing so can be essential to staying in business.

 However, we are often too consumed by day-to-day business operations and put off planning for these unlikely but highly impactful events.
-And while a global pandemic is hopefully a once in a century problem, one thing that is more likely to occur is the sudden and unexpected loss of a key person.
-Preparing in advance for the death, serious illness, or unexpected termination for the senior members of your organization can be key to its survival.
+And while a global pandemic is hopefully a once-in-a-century problem, one thing that is more likely to occur is the sudden and unexpected loss of a key person.
+Preparing in advance for the death, serious illness, or unexpected termination of the senior members of your organization is critical to maintaining a functioning business.

 Planning for the sudden departure of a key person is a subset of a business continuity plan.
 Unlike disaster recovery plans, which are reactive in nature and assume that a business has ceased operating, continuity plans attempt to be proactive and ensure that critical operations continue.

 In addition to the sudden loss of a key person, continuity plans include strategies for dealing with natural and environmental disasters, sabotage and cyber attacks, and power and service disruptions.

 The most important element of a continuity plan is to conduct a thorough business impact analysis.
 The keys to survival lie in determining the following: